Shubhrajit1pallob/03-Backend-AWS/Readme.md

 ## Notes

-Ensure that the S3 bucket specified in the backend configuration exists before running terraform init.
+- Ensure that the S3 bucket specified in the backend configuration exists before running terraform init.
-Use proper IAM permissions to allow Terraform to read and write to the S3 bucket.
+- Use proper IAM permissions to allow Terraform to read and write to the S3 bucket.
-Always review the execution plan before applying changes to avoid unintended modifications.
+- Always review the execution plan before applying changes to avoid unintended modifications.

 ## Project Structure

 - provider.tf: Configures the AWS provider and the S3 backend for Terraform.
-- main.tf: Contains the main Terraform configuration (if applicable).
+- s3.tf: Contains the main Terraform resources
+- prod.s3.tfbackend: Contains the partial backend configuration for the production environment.
+- dev.s3.tfbackend: Contains the partial backend configuration for the development environment.

 ## License